Nine thoughts on training camp as Seahawks hold final open practice

 Glad you asked.
 Here are nine thoughts on what we’ve learned so far — one for each open practice the team held.

-1. The star of camp may have been the receiving corps.
+1. The star of camp might have been the receiving corps.

 Rookie Jaxson Smith-Njigba has been an obvious standout throughout, fully healthy after being limited for much of the spring due to a lingering hamstring injury and seemingly making a highlight play every day, securing his role as the team’s primary slot receiver.
-He finally dropped a pass in a team drill on Wednesday — he hadn’t to that point — but as QB Geno Smith said, “I don’t expect that to happen (again) for a long, long time.”
+He finally dropped a pass in a team drill Wednesday — he hadn’t to that point — but as QB Geno Smith said, “I don’t expect that to happen [again] for a long, long time.”

 But DK Metcalf — who hasn’t missed a day — and Tyler Lockett (don’t worry about him missing a few days this time of year) have also been their usual consistent presences, further validating that Seattle could indeed have among the best 1-2-3 receiving corps in the NFL, and maybe the best they’ve had since 2013.